nwyche9/Practice-Stuff/README.md

 # Practice-Stuff
-All of my coding exercises in order to get practice and get better\n Click the individual programs for more information
+All of my coding exercises in order to get practice and get better

+Click the individual programs for more information